 The course prepares students for a wide range of careers in the art world or for further study on one of our postgraduate programs.
 Students learn practical skills connected to curating art and evaluating exhibition spaces, as well as writing wall text, pitching a curatorial concept and developing an exhibition package.
 Students are introduced to the chronological development of art museums and galleries from the 16th century to the 20th century and to key developments in curating in the 20th and 21st centuries.
 Museum-level standards of object care and documentation, for both the public and commercial art world sectors, are also explored.
 For students without an art history background who are considering applying for a postgraduate program at Sotheby’s Institute, this course provides a strong foundation in the history of the art museum and of curatorial practice to prepare them for postgraduate study.

-This Online Accredited Course consists of lectures, seminars, interactive workshops, discussions, and virtual site visits that are streamed live.
-Recordings of the live sessions are accessible anytime during the course via our online learning platform, Canvas.
+This Online Accredited Course, previously offered in London as part of the Semester program, consists of lectures, seminars, interactive workshops, discussions, and virtual site visits that are streamed live.
+Recordings of the live sessions are accessible anytime during the course via our online learning platform, Canvas..
 Click here to download the Accredited Courses Booklet.